-Situated by the banks of the Karo River in Keonjhar, Barbil is surrounded by dense, green forests that makes it the perfect getaway from the chaos of citylife.
+Situated by the banks of the Karo River in Keonjhar, Barbil is surrounded by dense, green forests that make it the perfect getaway from the chaos of city life.
 The main attractions in Barbil are Hawa Mahal, Gonasika, Thakurani Hills, Murga Mahadev Waterfalls, Uliburu Reserved Forest, and temples of Hanuman & Shiva and the best time to visit it is between October to March.

-This famous sea port of India is located at the confluence of Bay of Bengal and Mahanadi.
+This famous seaport of India is located at the confluence of the Bay of Bengal and Mahanadi.
 Paradip in Orissa is a busy dockyard with some magnificent beaches to offer all its visitors.
-The most famous attractions in Paradip include Paradip Port, Gahirmatha Sanctuary & beach, lighthouse, and Jhankad.
+The most famous attractions in Paradip include Paradip Port, Gahirmatha Sanctuary & Beach, lighthouse, and Jhankad.
 The best time to visit it is between October and February.

 Sambal is the perfect amalgamation of natural splendor and cultural sites.
 It is one of the most vibrant tourist destinations in Orissa.
 The landscape has numerous waterfalls and verdant forests that attract photographers and nature lovers.
 Key attractions in Sambalpur include Hirakud Dam, Cattle Island, Chiplima, Huma, Samaleswari Temple, Vikramkhol, Hatibari, and Debrigarh & Ushakothi wildlife sanctuaries.
 The best time to visit it is between September and March.

-Chandipur is the best place to lose yourself in if you enjoy the sea.
-It has a unique disappearing sea because of its high and low tide.
+Chandipur is the best place to lose yourself if you enjoy the sea.
+It has a unique disappearing sea because of its high and low tides.
 There are several other beaches you can enjoy while tasting some of the delicious seafood.
-Prawns and pomfret are a must have if you’re in Chandipur.
+Prawns and pomfret are a must-have if you’re in Chandipur.
 Quaint and serene, it is a wonderful place to spend time with your loved ones.
 The best time to visit is between November and March.

 Taptapani is a famous hot water spring in Orissa.
-It supposedly has medicinal properties that draws tourists to it.
-There is a pond next to the spring where tourists can bath.
+It supposedly has medicinal properties that draw tourists to it.
+There is a pond next to the spring where tourists can bathe.
 There’s a lush green forest cover all around that you can enjoy with your friends and family.
 The best time to visit is between October and March.

 In the Khurda district of Orissa is where you’ll find Atri which is also renowned for its hot spring.
 The medicinal properties of this spring have been known to help deal with skin disorders.
 The nearest airport is Atri and the best time to visit it is between October and February.